Deformations of representations of fundamental groups of complex varieties: Introduction

-The conclusion in the compact cases that they treat follows quite easily when proved that in these cases, using the particular properties of harmonic analysis on Kähler manifolds, $L$ is \emph{formal}, i.e.\ quasi-isomorphic as DG Lie algebra to its cohomology $H(L)$, which is finite-dimensional and with zero differential.
-So $\Ohat_\rho$ is essentially isomorphic to the formal local ring at $0$ to the equation $[x,x]=0$ in $H^1(L)$ with values in $H^2(L)$, this is a quadratic presentation.
+The conclusion in the compact cases that they treat follows quite easily once proven that, using the particular properties of harmonic analysis on Kähler manifolds, $L$ is \emph{formal}, that is, quasi-isomorphic as DG Lie algebra to its cohomology algebra $H(L)$, which is finite-dimensional and with zero differential.
+Then $\Ohat_\rho$ is essentially isomorphic to the formal local ring at $0$ to the equation $[\omega,\omega]=0$ for $\omega$ in $H^1(L)$ and with values in $H^2(L)$, and this is a quadratic presentation.

 In order to pursue this method to the non-formal case, we argued in our previous work \cite[\S~4]{Lefevre2} that the right tool to use is $L_\infty$ algebras.
 Namely on $H(L)$ there exists a sequence of multilinear \emph{higher operations} (for each $n\geq 1$, a multilinear operation in $n$ variables on $H(L)$, which for $n=2$ is the Lie bracket, for $n=1$ the differential which is zero here) arranged in a certain algebraic and combinatorial structure called \emph{$L_\infty$ algebra} such that $L$ and $H(L)$ become quasi-isomorphic \emph{as $L_\infty$ algebras} and such that $\Def_L$ can be written in terms of $H(L)$ with its $L_\infty$ structure only.
 So, we can again understand $\Def_L$ via linear algebra in finite-dimensional vector spaces but at the cost of working with more operations.
 A similar argumentation is central in a recent work of Budur-Rubi\'o \cite{BudurRubio}.